Tax Rewards For Year-End Generosity

 Finally, keep in mind that most itemized deductions, including those claimed for charitable contributions, are reduced for high-income taxpayers under something known as the Pease rule.
 Your tax advisor can tell you more.

 Charitable donations can be made through New Year's Eve and still qualify for a deduction in the current tax year.
-And if you make an online contribution on December 31 and charge it to a credit card, it still will count as having been made in 2016—even though you won't pay the bill until 2017.
+And if you make an online contribution on December 31 and charge it to a credit card, it still will count as having been made this year—even though you won't pay the bill until next year.

 - Easier Rules On IRA Rollover Waivers